mayur-samrutwar/master1-1class/README.md

 - www.whiteboard.team
     - for whiteboard api
 - Doubt Everything - Youtube Channel
-    - for detailed video on WebRTC and code too
+    - for detailed video on WebRTC

 ## Developed using
 - node.js